Old Baldy, Charleston Lake, ON (Photo by Dan Tristram)

 Approximately 10 per cent of the property is wetland and supports waterfowl species, including ring-necked duck, green-winged teal, common goldeneye, hooded merganser and wood duck.
 This mosaic of forest and wetlands also supports several species at-risk, including Blanding’s turtle, eastern musk turtle, American butternut, five-lined skink, cerulean warbler and milksnake.

 But this was no easy process.
-There were significant challenges and transitional costs that McAdoo faced as he worked towards the protection of Old Baldy.
-So, along with NCC, McAdoo partnered with the Thousand Islands Watershed Land Trust, which helped raise money to cover many of the costs associated with the securement of the property.
+There were significant challenges and transitional costs that Michael faced as he worked toward the protection of Old Baldy.
+So, along with NCC, Michael partnered with the Thousand Islands Watershed Land Trust, which helped raise money to cover many of the costs associated with the securement of the property.

 “We were thrilled to get a significant amount of local fundraising done by the land trust to complement the Ontario level and national level fundraising that NCC had done,” he said.

-At the end of last year, NCC and the McAdoo family finally completed the Old Baldy project, leaving NCC with an additional 132 acres (53 hectares) of protected land on the Frontenac Arch and a staunch supporter in McAdoo.
+At the end of last year, NCC and the McAdoo family finally completed the Old Baldy project, leaving NCC with an additional 53 hectares (132 acres) of protected land on the Frontenac Arch and a staunch supporter in Michael.

 The McAdoos, and other residents on the lake, have been very supportive of NCC’s work — helping out the field team by reporting wildlife sightings and assisting with important stewardship work.